Team

 Motor imagery, Neurofeedback, Electroencephalography (EEG), Functional magnetic resonance imaging (fMRI), Motor and cognitive assessment, Stroke patients

-Repeated practice of movement sequences enables these movements to be learned and perfected.
-A similar effect can be achieved by simply imagining these movements, since the activity of the responsible brain areas strongly overlaps.
-This type of motor imagery (MI) training allows especially motor impaired individuals (e.g., stroke patients) to work on improving their actual motor skills on a cognitive level and is therefore promising in the context of neural rehabilitation.
-To provide feedback on performance during practice, additional neurofeedback (NF) can be provided based on individual brain activity during practice, often EEG-based.
-This allows for real-time objective error analysis as well as correction so that neural activity is specifically modulated.
+Repeated practice of movement sequences enables these movements to be learnt and perfected.
+A similar effect can be achieved simply by imagining these movements, as the activity in the relevant brain areas overlaps significantly.
+This type of motor imagery (MI) training allows individuals with motor impairments (e.g., stroke patients) to work on improving their actual motor skills at a cognitive level and is therefore promising in the context of neural rehabilitation.
+To provide feedback on performance during practice, additional neurofeedback (NF) can be provided based on individual brain activity during practice, often using EEG.
+This allows for real-time objective error analysis as well as correction, so that neural activity is specifically modulated.

-Current Project: In this across-subjects multiple baseline study, extensive testing of motor function and cognition as well as structural and functional imaging using EEG and MRI will be performed before and after four weeks of MI-NF training.
+Current Project: In this cross-subject multiple baseline study, extensive testing of motor function and cognition, as well as structural and functional imaging using EEG and MRI, will be carried out before and after four weeks of MI-NF training.
 The aim is to further investigate the effects of intensive home-based MI-NF training on the connectivity of motor and prefrontal areas and on the recovery of upper limb motor function in stroke patients.

 Motahare Delbari